 - The school is open to students of any or no faith and whilst they are invited to participate in all school community activities, there is no expectation that they should participate in any activities that conflict with their own beliefs.

-- The PDW curriculum includes specific teaching on; Diversity and Human Rights and The Ethnic Make-Up Of The UK.
+- The PDW curriculum includes specific teaching on; Equality, Diversity and Human Rights and the Ethnic Make-Up of the UK.